Sim2Real in Reconstructive Spectroscopy: Deep Learning with Augmented Device-Informed Data Simulation: Results

+Our proposed DL-based model, \textit{ReSpecNN}, in our \textit{Sim2Real} setting was solely trained on the device-informed simulated data, generated according to \Cref{algorithm:data_aug}.
+To prepare the model for subsequent experiments, a total of $20,000$ simulated data pairs ($\bm{y}_{\textsf{aug}}$, $\bm{x}_{\textsf{sim}}$) were used.
 To address the potential scaling difference between simulated and real inputs encoded signal values, the \textit{log-min-max normalization} transformation is applied to convert the raw inputs $\bm{y}$ to $\widehat{\bm{y}}$ before fed into the neural network:

 In the simulated data generation process, a batch size of $256$ is utilized.
-During the hierarchical data augmentation, we set $S=2$ and $T=4$.
+During the hierarchical data augmentation process, we set $S=2$ and $T=4$.
 For the noise control parameters, we chose $\alpha=5\times10^{-2}$ and $\sigma_{\epsilon} = 1\times10^{-5}$.
+In practice, both $S$ and $T$ could be determined empirically.
+For instance, we trained one model for each $S = {0, 1, 2, 3}$ until convergence and obtained corresponding MAEs of ${16.1, 1.96, 1.23, 1.94}$.
+Consequently, we selected $S = 2$.
+It's worth noting that as $S$ increases, the size of the training data also increases.
+Therefore, for more efficient training, our model favors smaller values of $S$.
+The noise level $\alpha$ and $\theta_{\epsilon}$ are determined similarly, either by sweeping between values or by employing a binary search method within an interval to find the appropriate value.
 During the training stage, we employed the \texttt{MSELoss} function in \texttt{PyTorch} as our training loss.
 The optimizer used was \textit{Adam} with a learning rate of $3\times10^{-4}$.
-To obtain the model for subsequent experiments, we performed $2\times10^{4}$ iterations under the aforementioned hyperparameter settings.